BinaryIgor/blog/posts/optimistic-vs-pessimistic-locking.md

 1. Concurrency Control problem:
     1. https://en.wikipedia.org/wiki/Concurrency_control
     2. https://www.baeldung.com/cs/concurrency-control-lost-update-problem
-2. It might seem odd that NoSQL databases (MongoDB, Cassandra, DynamoDB, Redis, etc.) usually do not support pessimistic locking, but they are built on a different set of principles.
+2. It might seem odd that NoSQL databases (MongoDB, Apache Cassandra, DynamoDB, Redis, etc.) usually do not support pessimistic locking, but they are built on a different set of principles.
 Most of them are designed to support tremendous workloads and encourage us to run them in multiple physical instances, as a cluster, from the very  start.
 If we follow this [unnecessary for most systems advice](/how-many-http-requests-can-a-single-machine-handle.html), then worse performance of optimistic locking for write-heavy workloads with many conflicts is not an issue, since there is much more resources available by having multiple physical db instances (nodes) in the cluster.
 3. Interestingly, in SQLite there is at most one writer and `SELECT FOR UPDATE` is not supported.
 We might emulate its behavior by starting transactions as `BEGIN IMMEDIATE` which immediately blocks other potential writers: https://www.sqlite.org/lang_transaction.html#deferred_immediate_and_exclusive_transactions
 4. `SELECT FOR UPDATE` support:
     1. https://www.postgresql.org/docs/current/sql-select.html